redwoodjs/redwood/docs/docs/background-jobs.md

 ```

 - `queue` : **[required]** the name of the queue that this job will be placed in.
 Must be one of the strings you assigned to `queues` array when you set up the `JobManager`.
 - `priority` : within a queue you can have jobs that are more or less important.
 The workers will pull jobs off the queue with a higher priority before working on ones with a lower priority.
-A lower number is _higher_ in priority than a lower number. ie. the workers will work on a job with a priority of `1` before they work on one with a priority of `100`.
+A lower number is _higher_ in priority than a higher number. ie. the workers will work on a job with a priority of `1` before they work on one with a priority of `100`.
 If you don't override it here, the default priority is `50`.

 ### Worker Config